 "DefenseMultiplier", 3 against [Stealth] Bombers.

-#4 Updated by Alexandro Ignatiev over 1 year ago
+#4 Updated by Alexandro Ignatiev about 2 years ago

 Probably, a bit later.